 - Reduced air flow: A dirty filter will restrict air flow through your HVAC system, which can lead to increased energy costs and decreased comfort.

 - Increased strain on your HVAC system: A dirty filter will put a strain on your HVAC system, which can lead to costly repairs.

 - Poor indoor air quality: A dirty filter can allow contaminants to build up in your facility, which can lead to respiratory problems and other health issues.

 How do MERV 13 filters affect HVAC systems?

 MERV 13 filters can put strain on your HVAC system if they are not used properly.
 For example, if you have a pleated filter, it is important to make sure that the filter is the correct size for your HVAC system.
-If the filter is too small, it will restrict air flow and put strain on your system.
-If the filter is too large, it will allow particles to bypass the filter entirely.
+If the filter is too big or too small, it will either affect air flow (which can strain your system) or will allow particles to bypass the filter entirely.

 It is also important to change your filter on a regular basis.
 A dirty filter will restrict air flow and put strain on your HVAC system.